Rene Herrera Philippines Athlete

-By 2013 in Myanmar there was a new kid on the rise Christopher Ulboc Jr of the Philippines.
+By 2013 in Myanmar, a new kid was on the rise Christopher Ulboc Jr of the Philippines.
 Unfortunately, Herrera had been suffering calve problems most of the year.

-Which had manifested at the national championships where he was unable to finish.
-Herrera led the first half of the 2013 SEA Games, setting the pace for Ulboc then faded to 4th with calvie pains.
+Which had manifested at the national championships, where he was unable to finish.
+Herrera led the first half of the 2013 SEA Games, setting the pace for Ulboc, then faded to 4th with Calf muscle pains.

-Herrera by then 36 years of age, was given a final chance to redeem himself at the 2015 SEA Games in Singapore.
+By then, 36 years of age, Herrera was given a final chance to redeem himself at the 2015 SEA Games in Singapore.
 Ulboc went onto defend his title.